 2. Reliable Enviromate E5

 It uses a pressurized system to provide consistent output at 58 psi.
-This also means there’s a constant reserve of steam, so you won’t have to stop and go.

 The heater is powered at 1780 watts, even more than the McCullough!
 It provides more than enough power for anything you can think of.
 Previous buyers raved about its effectiveness on food grease, adhesives, and paint spills, to name a few.

 There’s also enough power for tougher jobs like removing wallpaper and caulking.
 It takes nearly all the elbow grease out of redoing your walls or floors.
 Previous buyers said it makes light cleaning almost effortless, and really accelerates deep cleans.

 It’s also guaranteed to be 220 degrees at the tip, not just at the boiler.
 Many other machines have lower-temperature water, which dips below 220 degrees by the time it emerges.
 This can compromise a cleaner’s function as a sanitizer and a bedbug-killer.

 One especially smart feature is the automatic shutoff.
 If you’re in the middle of a tough cleaning job, you don’t want to have to keep eyeballing the water level.
 This handy function means you won’t accidentally damage the boiler by letting it run on empty.